msg-systems/holmes-extractor/README.md

 that capture the contexts in which each word tends to occur.
-Two words with similar meaning tend to emerge with word embeddings that are close to each other, and spaCy can measure the **similarity** between any two words' embeddings expressed as a decimal between 0.0 (no similarity) and 1.0 (the same word).
+Two words with similar meaning tend to emerge with word embeddings that are close to each other, and spaCy can measure the **cosine similarity** between any two words' embeddings expressed as a decimal between 0.0 (no similarity) and 1.0 (the same word).
 Because *dog* and *cat* tend to appear in similar contexts, they have a similarity of 0.80; *dog* and *horse* have less in common and have a similarity of